felix314159/gophy/README.md

 For more information about Proof-of-Useful-Work and its challenges compared to traditional hash-based Proof-of-Work check out [Challenges of Proof-of-Useful-Work (PoUW)](https://ieeexplore.ieee.org/document/10087185).
 The blockchain architecture behind gophy is described in more detail in [this publication](https://arxiv.org/abs/2404.09093).
 The fair and transparent winner selection algorithm used for selecting block winners in gophy is described in more detail in [DFTWS](https://arxiv.org/abs/2312.01951).
+Code to analyze the fairness of DFTWS can be found [here](https://github.com/felix314159/dftws-fairnessEvaluation).
 The most comprehensive description and analysis of gophy will be my dissertation that can be expected to be published late 2024/early 2025.